susan-wz/jungle/README.md

  - user authentication
  - the product sold out badge
  - functionality for admins to manage product categories
+ - functionality for admins to manage storewide sales
  - enhancing the order details page
  - security for the admin section
  - email confirmations once an order has been placed